The four "do's and don'ts" before hiring a professional.

 If you are not specific and goal-oriented, you can get lost quickly.

-For example, if your specific need is to repair a leak, do yourself a favor and fix only that leak, and do not be dragged to replace all the plumbing in the house.
+For example, if you need to repair a leak, do yourself a favor and fix only the leak in question.
+Do not be dragged to replace all your house plumbing.

-In conclusion - understand your need and act to correct it directly.
+In conclusion - understand your need and approach them properly.

 3. Do your homework.